 Sustainable planting: For a number of years we have been advocating the use of herbaceous perennials, shrubs and grasses within parks where there may be budgetary constraints on seasonal bedding.
 As well as helping to reduce annual expenditure there are also environmental benefits with reduced use of compost, often peat based, and reduced emissions from delivering plants from site to site

 Energy efficiency: Continental Landscapes is always striving to improve energy efficiency and reduce waste.
 We operate under industry-recognised management systems ISO 14001 (Environmental Management) and ISO 50001 (Energy Management), for which we are verified by external auditors

 Paper consumption: We are always looking at ways to reduce our paper consumption.
-We utilise a variety of software systems, including our own bespoke Oracle Management Information System, to record and store data, as well as allow multiple users to review and edit the same document, minimising the number of copies to print.
-We have developed a paperless work allocation and monitoring system to enable staff to record their daily activities using PDAs rather than on paper.
-We strongly encourage our office staff to print only when necessary, and double-sided and in black and white where possible
+We utilise a variety of software systems, including our own bespoke ATAK Management System, to record and store data, as well as allow multiple users to review and edit the same document, minimising the number of copies to print.
+We have developed a paperless work allocation and monitoring system to enable staff to record their daily activities using mobile devices rather than on paper.
+We strongly encourage our office staff to print only when necessary, and double-sided and in black and white where possible.